 Now the model is applied to other nuclei (224Ac and 230Pa) without any further adjustment.
 The shells move up and down on the liquid-drop potential just a little bit due to the shift in neutron number of the fissioning nucleus.
 These tiny variations are sufficient to substantially modify the shape of the element distribution just as much as the experimental distributions change.
 This good reproduction of the data is a strong argument that this model gives the correct explanation for basic features of the transition from asymmetric to symmetric fission.

-Fig. 5 presents the element distributions, calculated with the same model, for all measured fissioning systems in comparison with the experimental data.
+Figure 6 presents the element distributions, calculated with the same model, for all measured fissioning systems to be compared with the experimental data of figure 4.
 There is an astonishingly good agreement for the whole systematics.